zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 }
 ```

 In the sample above, the `TypeMetadataModel` data attribute designates this class as one which should be included in the type generation.
 The first parameter specifies the type that is being targeted, which is  the same as the class that is being  decorated.
 The second attribute provides the `TypeScript` namespace for the model-generated object.
-If the  namespace is not specified, the .NET namespace of the model object will be used.
-The `key` attribute on the name field designates the name property as the primary key field of the object.
-This is required when performing merge operations from data sets and edit scopes.
+If the  namespace is not specified, the .NET namespace of the model object is used.
+The `key` attribute on the `name` field specifies that the `name` property is the primary key field of the object.
+This is required when performing merge operations from data sets and edit scopes, as specified in [portalfx-data-refreshingdata.md](portalfx-data-refreshingdata.md).

+<a name="working-with-data-type-metadata-setting-options"></a>
 ### Setting options

+The TypeScript interface generation and metadata generation are both controlled by using  properties in your extension's csproj file.
-By default, the generated files will be placed in the `\Client\_generated` directory.
-They will still need to be explicitly included in the csproj for your extension.
-The TypeScript interface generation and metadata generation are both controlled via properties in your extension's csproj file.
+By default, the generated files are placed in the `\Client\_generated` directory.
+They should be explicitly included in the csproj for the extension.
 The `SamplesExtension.DataModels` project is already configured to generate models.

-Dependent on the version of the SDK you use the following changes are required to your project:
+The following changes are required for the project, depending upon the SDK version.

- * From Release 4.15 forward all you need to do is reference your DataModels project and ensure your datamodels are marked with the appropriate TypeMetadataModel attribute
+ * From Release 4.15 forward, reference the  DataModels project and ensure your datamodels are marked with the appropriate `TypeMetadataModel` attribute.

- * Versions prior to 4.15 require the following change to add this capability to another .NET project, the following changes need to be made to the extension (not model) csproj file:
+ * Versions previous to 4.15 need to add this capability to another .NET project.
+Include the following code in the extension csproj file.

     `SamplesExtension.csproj`